 Klipsch R-120SW Review (An Incredible Subwoofer)

 The Klipsch R-120SW’s fun and dynamic bass response makes it suitable for a variety of content.
-Due to its high performance amplifier & rear port, the subwoofer’s beautiful high excursion woofer provides clean and authoritative bass with minimal distortion.
+With its high performance amplifier & rear port, this subwoofer’s beautiful high excursion woofer provides clean and authoritative bass with minimal distortion.

 The bass hits heavy, it gets plenty loud, and put simply, is downright beautiful.